MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/deploy-prepare.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

+Before installing System Center 2016 - Virtual Machine Manager (VMM) review the prerequisites described in this article.

-## Prepare for VMM management server installation
+## VMM management server

 - **Windows ADK software**: You'll need to install the Windows Assessment and Deployment (ADK) for Windows 10 kit on the VMM management server.
 A link to Windows ADK for Windows 10 is available from setup, or you can download it from the [Microsoft Download Center](https://msdn.microsoft.com/windows/hardware/dn913721.aspx).
 When you install Windows ADK, select the **Deployment Tools** and **Windows Preinstallation Environment** features.